midzer/beerbase/content/breweries/weyerbacher-brewing-company/delta-ale.md

 srm: 0
 upc: 0
 ---
 A pitch black stout made with ginger, cinnamon and a touch of molasses.
-This mediumâ€“bodied ale has flavors of dark chocolate, roasted coffee beans and ginger snap cookies.
+This medium–bodied ale has flavors of dark chocolate, roasted coffee beans and ginger snap cookies.